muratk5n/thirdwave/en/README.md

 ---

 The Ike Dike in Texas..
-"Seventy miles long and seventeen feet high, stretching west from Bolivar Peninsula along the entirety of Galveston Island".
+The plan is to build a barrier "[s]eventy miles long and seventeen feet high, stretching west from Bolivar Peninsula along the entirety of Galveston Island".

 ---